splunk/splunk-jenkins-otel/README.md

 ## I've verified traces are going in to Splunk APM.
 Where should I see my Jenkins Instance in Splunk APM?
 - Splunk APM will show your Jenkins instance as the same value you have input in The Jenkins OpenTelemetry Plugin setup's `Service name` and `Service namespace` settings
 - Each of the Pipelines running in the Jenkins instance will be treated as a Service Endpoint in Splunk APM
-- A basic [Jenkins dashboard](./dashboards/Jenkins-Service-Endpoint-OTEL-APM.json) is included in this repository as a starting point
+- Basic [Jenkins dashboards](./dashboards/) are included in this repository as a starting point
     1. Filter by your environment variable
     2. Filter by your Jenkins Service Name
     3. Filter by your Pipeline (or * for all pipelines)
     4. Edit Event Overlay to match detectors (I.E. Detector for build failures)
 ![Service Endpoint Dashboard](./images/Jenkins-Service-Endpoint-OTEL-APM.png)

-## Using OTEL connectors and processors to get a better overview of the Overall Jenkins Health and specific metrics around individual steps over time?
+## Using OTEL connectors and processors to get a better overview of the Overall Jenkins Health and specific metrics around individual steps over time
 To create time series metrics from your Jenkins APM data use the OTEL `transform` processor and `spanmetrics` connector to metricize the APM span data.
 This allows you to plot those values historically even if your Jenkins APM data has aged out of Splunk APM.
 - **Note:** This requires enhancing your OTEL Collector config to send the Jenkins APM data through the `transform` processor and `spanmetrics` connector as detailed [above](#what-does-the-otel-config-look-like)